PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 }, []);
 ```

 In this code snippet, a `useEffect` hook triggers a function named `hydrate` when the component mounts, thanks to the empty dependency array `[]`.

 Inside `hydrate`, firstly, it retrieves a stringified array from `localStorage` under the key "favoriteItems", parsing it back to a JavaScript array, or defaulting to an empty array if the key doesn't exist.
 It then maps through this `items` array, creating a new instance of `SearchResultItemType` for each item, which it passes to the `fetchCityWeatherData` function.
-This function likely returns a promise, which is collected into an array `promises`.
+This function returns a promise, which is collected into an array `promises`.

 Using `Promise.all`, it waits for all these promises to resolve before updating the state with `setCities`, populating it with the fetched city weather data.
 Finally, `hydrate` is called within the `useEffect` to execute this logic upon component mounting.

-Also to save item into localStorage when user click an item, we need a bit more code:
+Also to save item into `localStorage` when user click an item, we need a bit more code:

 ```tsx
 const onItemClick = (item: SearchResultItemType) => {